CaylinDewey/cross-over-capsule-102/README.md

 - Signup: Your orders can be processed by staff that take ethics and professionalism seriously.  [signup](assets/images/signup_tablet.png)

 ### Future Implementations
+#### Minimal Viable Product
+The MVP was considered with most of the work for this project.
+So much more content and features could be included.
+Initially an order form with measurements, palette choice form, and email features were considered.
+You will see remnants of some initial code referring to "palette", "mesurements", and "mail to" that stemmed from this.
+One of the first rectrospectives for the project caused this change in course.
+These are all improvements that can be pinned for weighting or prioritising in future user stories.

 #### Browser Testing
 The site could be tested in different browsers in future.
 It was not part of the minimal viable product for this project.